p-sun/Shadertoy-to-LensStudio-Conversion-Guide/README.md

 ```

 ## Debugging Tip - Comparing Values
-We can compare whether `float testValue` is roughly the same in Lens Studio and Shadertoy by mapping that float to a color with `fragColor = floatToColor(testValue);`.
-This is a quick and useful method to find where Lens Studio shader differs from the original.
+We can compare whether some variable `float testValue` is roughly the same in Lens Studio and Shadertoy by mapping that float to a color with `fragColor = floatToColor(testValue);`.
+This is a useful strategy to see where our Lens Studio shader differs from the original.

 ```glsl
 vec3 hsv2rgb(vec3 c) {